k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_on_Linux/02_Fabric_8.x.x_Setup.md

-# Fabric 8 Setup Guide
+# Fabric 8 Installation Guide

 This guide describes the steps required to prepare your environment for the installation of Fabric and TDM.
 It covers both system-level and application-level preparation to ensure a successful deployment.